appwriters-dev/appwriters-dev/src/routes/(nested)/30days/flutter/(days)/day8/+page.md

-# Day 8: Flutter Basics - Part 1
+# Flutter Basics - Part 1

 1. Install Flutter and set up your development environment.
 You can follow the instructions on the Flutter website to do this (https://flutter.dev/docs/get-started/install).